- Incident severity levels measure the impact of an incident and are used for communication and categorization.

 The primary benefit of severity is sharing common definitions across teams, so people can easily understand the type of urgency associated with an incident without going too much into the detail.

-Set your severity levels consistently across your organisation
+Set your severity levels consistently across your organization

 If your severity levels are different team-to-team, it'll be hard for newcomers to understand how bad any particular incident is, and vital time will be wasted.